maxwhoppa/blog/index.md

 I am Maxwell Newman.
-I am a lover, a dedicated friend, and I have been hacking and coding for over a decade.
+I am a lover.
+I have been hacking and coding for over a decade.

 I am interested in the intersection of life, philosphy, engineering, and people.